 Are vaccines required to live on campus?

 Yes.
-Limited exceptions will be granted for approved medical or religious exemptions.
-Students unwilling to comply with the vaccination requirement must cancel their housing on or before Aug.
-10, 2021.
+Limited exceptions will be granted for approved medical or religious reasons.

 Are off-campus students required to be vaccinated?

 Yes.
 Following final FDA approval of the Pfizer vaccine, all SUNY Cortland students must be vaccinated against COVID-19 or have received approval for a medical or religious exemption.